 Delta’s not the only airline that flyers buy tickets from to chase elite status.
 Most airlines would love it if you preferred to overpay to earn status rather than shop around.
 But if you are paying for your own tickets, then you should consider yourself to be a free agent and always choose the airline that has the best price and service.

 Another way to break your addiction is to look for alternatives to credit cards that only give you miles with a single airline.
 Credit cards that earn Chase Ultimate Rewards Points, American Express Membership Rewards points, and Citi ThankYou points allow you to transfer your rewards to frequent flyer miles with multiple carriers.
-In addition, the new Barclays Arrival Premier can offer you double miles on all purchases, plus up to 25,000 bonus miles each year.
 You can redeem these rewards for statement credits towards travel reservations, or transfer them to miles with one of nine airline partners.

 Another reason for some to avoid airline cards